leny/pwendok/README.md

 2. Install all the fonts from the NAS.
 3. Clone this repo to `~/.pwendok`: `cd && git clone https://github.com/leny/pwendok.git ./.pwendok && cd .pwendok`
 4. System setup: launch `source install.sh`, then `source setup.sh` to setup & clean the system (the script reboot).
-5. App Install: complete the app installations via the AppStore, and install these :
+5. App Install: complete the app installations with the AppStore, installing these apps :
     * Caffeine
     * ColorSchemer Studio
     * Dash